CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 docker run hello-world
 ```

 >?
-NOTE: Depending on your operating system and configuration, you might need to run Docker commands
+DANGER: Depending on your operating system and configuration, you might need to run Docker
-> with `sudo`.
+> commands with `sudo`.
 On Linux, you can avoid this by adding your user to the `docker` group.
-See the Linux
+See
-> installation notes below for more details.
+> the Linux installation notes below for more details.

 If the command runs successfully, you will see a confirmation message from Docker, and you can
 proceed.
 If not, please follow the installation instructions for your operating system below.